-At SBFE, we are committed to working with integrity, which is why we have created, and continue to develop, our SBFE Ethics & Compliance program.
-For example, in late 2017, we launched new training on ethical behavior in the workplace for our UK sites.
+As part of this, at SBFE, we are committed to working with integrity, which is why we have an SBFE Ethics & Compliance program.
 Our brands and our products are trusted everywhere we operate and our business is built on this foundation of trust.
-Modern slavery and human trafficking is a crime and a violation of human rights.
 As a business committed to acting ethically, honestly and transparently, SBFE has a zero-tolerance approach to modern slavery and human trafficking.

 At LRS, responsibility for ensuring we meet the standards that SBFE sets itself and us is led by the LRS Ethics and Compliance Committee, with support from the LRS Board and others across the business, but we encourage all of our people to engage with, and fulfil, our values.
+We support our employees to feel empowered to raise any concerns they may have of possible misconduct within our workforce, or of suspected modern slavery or human rights issues, and have an Ethics and Compliance hotline policy detailing how employees can report such matters.
+The hotline is available 24/7 and is operated by an independent organization who treat matters as confidential.